codeplaysoftware/standards-proposals/interop_task/interop_task.md

 ### codeplay::handler::interop_task

-The `interop_task` allow the user to execute a task of the native host.
-Unlike `single_task`, `parallel_for` and `parallel_for_work_group`, the `interop_task` do not enqueue a kernel on the device but allow the user to execute a custom action when the prerequisites are satisfied on the device associate with the queue.
+The `interop_task` allows users to submit tasks containing C++ statements with low-level API call (e.g. OpenCL Host API entries).
+The command group that encapsulates the task will execute following the usual SYCL dataflow execution rules.
-The functor passed to the `interop_task` takes as input a const reference to a `cl::sycl::codeplay::interop_handle` which can be used to retrieve underlying OpenCL objects relative to the execution of the task.
+The functor passed to the `interop_task` takes as input a const reference to a `cl::sycl::codeplay::interop_handle`.
+The handle can be used to retrieve underlying OpenCL objects relative to the execution of the task.

 It is not allowed to allocate new SYCL object inside an `interop_task`.
-It is the user responsibilities to ensure all asynchronous executions using SYCL provided resources finished before returning from the `interop_task`.
+It is the user responsibilities to ensure all operations peroformed inside the `interop_task` finished before returning from it.

-## Accessing Underlying OpenCL Object
+## Accessing low-level API objects

 We introduce the `interop_handle` class which provide access to underlying OpenCL objects during the execution of the `interop_task`.
+`interop_handle` objects are immutable objects whose purpose is to enable users access to low-level API functionality.

 The interface of the `interop_handle` is defined as follow:
 ```cpp